 SoFi offers repayment terms of 15, 20, 25, or 30 years on each of its loan options.

 Help & Support

 Although SoFi is a mainly digital business, it does offer phone support.
 When you begin your mortgage application, SoFi appoints you a loan officer to guide you through the process.

 How This Company Compares

-SoFi is an excellent option for borrowers who meet its minimum credit requirements but don’t have what the credit bureaus deem to be an “excellent” credit history.
-It looks at an applicant’s overall financial health, opening up the possibility of sub-5% APRs to borrowers of all types.
-A SoFi mortgage is an excellent choice if you’re looking for a lender that doesn’t adhere to the traditional underwriting process.
+SoFi is an excellent option for borrowers who meet its minimum credit requirements but don’t have what the credit bureaus deem to be an “excellent” credit history and are looking for low down payment options.
+A SoFi mortgage is an excellent choice if you’re looking for a digital lender and do not have the traditional 20% for a down payment.